Skip to main content

 Same carbon skeleton and same functional group, but the functional group sits at a different position.

-What is functional-group isomers?
+What are functional-group isomers?

 Show answer